-You’ve probably seen lots of people driving pickups around with little or no intention of actually using them for heavy-duty work.
+You’ve probably seen a lot of people driving pickups around with little or no intention of actually using them for heavy-duty work.
 And it’s true, in a lot of places, pickup trucks are as much a symbol of status as they are a workman’s tool.

-Like any automobile, the big draw of the pickup truck lies in the basic concept of “move things from point A to B.” Unlike other automobiles, though, the pickup truck has superior capacity for carrying, and also has a lot of pulling / transporting power.
+Like any automobile, the big draw of the pickup truck lies in the basic concept of “move things from point A to B.” Unlike other automobiles, though, the pickup truck has a superior capacity for carrying and also has a lot of pulling/transporting power.

 Anybody with a truck and some cables will have an easier time moving furniture, appliances, and other types of large household features.